 The Bonner Leader Program is a four-year service commitment for undergraduate students.
 Each year, eight students are selected from the freshmen class to participate in this intensive work and scholarship program.
 The Bonner Leader Program is designed to transform the lives of participating students, the University campus culture and the Tampa Bay community in which the students serve.

 What do Bonner Leaders do?

 In addition to their work off campus, Bonner Leaders participate in a number of professional development opportunities.
-Each week, the Bonner Leaders meet in groups to reflect upon their experiences and to enhance their skill set.
+Each week, the Bonner Leaders meet for two hours to reflect upon their experiences and to enhance their skill set.

 The Bonner Program Common Commitments